mercury-telemetry/mercury-telemetry/CONTRIBUTING.md

   2. **Reviewing Pull Requests**: Another useful way to contribute to our project is to review other peoples PR.
 Having feedback from multiple people is really helpful and since this project was made as part of a graduate course and is not a product of a company, it would be a massive help to have volunteers helping us improve and maintain this project.

   3. **Providing support**: The easiest thing you can do to help us move forward is to simply provide support to other people having difficulties with implementing our project.
-You can do that by replying to issues on Github, chatting with other community members on our [Slack channel.]()
+You can do that by replying to issues on Github, or chatting with other community members on our [method to communicate - to be added soon]()

 ## Pull request process and guidelines
 1. Check that there are no conflicts and your request passes Travis build as well as coveralls requirements.
 Check the log if any of the 3 checks fail.